CityDataHack/FamiliarGround/README.md

 We are working to solve social isolation for the Barking and Dagenham Borough of London.

-Resources:

-- [Red Cross - ISOLATION AND LONELINESS An overview of the literature]
+24,000 in barking & dagenham experience social isolation (based on the national average)

-Most affected by isolation in the borough 45 - 50 years old due to:
+45 - 50 years olds are the most effected age group.

+People tend to start experiencing social isolation after certain life events such as:
-- mobilty
+- Pregnancy
-- divorce
+- Divorce
-- retiring
+- Retiring
-- death of partner
+- Death of partner
-- reduction in mobility
+- Reduction in mobility
+- Leaving hospital
-- lack of economic resources
+- Lack of economic resources
-- lack of access to technology
+- Lack of access to technology

-GP's do not have a comprehensive enough list of social activities and that prevents them from giving out social prescriptions.
+One important way we can address this problem is through the NHS using GP's and community services as a way to pick up early on these life events and suggest social interventions that can help avert a spiral into isolation before it starts.

+In 2017 250 people recieved a social prescription for social isolation from GP practices in Barking and Dagenham.
+This is a tiny proportion of the roughly 24,000 estimated to suffer from social isolation in the borough.

+One of the key blockers to GP's using social prescribing more is lack of information about available services.

+In a GP Online survey from 2017, 40% of GP's said they would refer more if they had more information about available services.

-### Key challenges to social prescribing:
+### Other key challenges to social prescribing:

 According to a 2017 survey of 560 GPs, the key barriers to using social prescribing more are:
-- Lack of information about available services (40% said they would refer more if they had more information about available services *)
+- Lack of information about available services
 - Lack of funding
 - Perception of role and responsibilities (some GP's don't see it as their responsibility as it is non-medical)
 - Perception of negative political implications (some GP's felt that it places unfair burden on charities and community groups to support vulnerable people)